What are Porcelain Veneers?

 Porcelain veneers are custom-made in a dental laboratory to look exactly like the patient’s teeth.
-The main advantages of porcelain veneers are that they are extremely natural looking and are resistant to future staining.
-Additionally, there is no tooth reduction needed in the manner of composite resin, which takes up considerably more bulk and volume once applied.
-Two or three appointments may be required for this process.
+Many patients choose to have porcelain veneers because they are natural looking and resistant to future staining.
+Another benefit is that tooth reduction is not necessary for composite resin, which takes up considerably more volume when applied.
+For this type of procedure, two or three appointments may be necessary.

 What Is The Process Of Placing Porcelain Veneers?

 The placement of porcelain veneers will require three appointments for three different steps.
 The initial appointment involves an examination of your existing teeth, with the teeth buffed in preparation for the veneers.
 Lastly, the third appointment includes the application of the veneers onto the teeth.
 At this stage, the color of the veneers can be adjusted for a more natural appearance.
 These are the stages of placing porcelain veneers:

 Diagnosis and Treatment Planning